Garmin Fenix 5S Plus Review

 With the previous non-PLUS version (ie the Fenix 5S) then the actual display size WAS smaller.
 On the Fenix 5S Plus the display is the same size as the Fenix 5 Plus and the same size as the Forerunner 935 triathlon version.

-‘All’ that Garmin have effectively done is to make the bezel/non-display area slightly smaller and hence the overall watch slightly smaller.
+‘All’ that Garmin has effectively done is to make the bezel/non-display area slightly smaller and hence the overall watch slightly smaller.
 The ONLY compromise is that this means that there is then room only for a smaller battery and hence battery life.

 Why You Would Buy This